 Adrian Dix, Minister of Health --

 “Our government is committed to improving care for seniors.
 We’ve invested in the Inglewood Care Centre to raise the standard of care to the level that seniors deserve.
 I’m pleased about this partnership moving forward so that this site can continue to support seniors to age with dignity.”

-Howard Johnson, president and CEO, Baptist Housing –
+Howard Johnson, Baptist Housing –

 “As a non-profit, our focus is always on people and service instead of profit, and that allows us to bring a unique approach to this exciting project.
-We want to do more than just run the residence the same way it's always been run.
+We want to do more than just run the community the same way it's always been run.
 We’re blessed to be given the opportunity to serve in West Vancouver, and we want to make sure Inglewood, its residents and our team are part of the community.
 We’ll do our utmost to ensure this campus of care reaches its full potential for the benefit of everyone.”

 Mary-Ann Booth, mayor, West Vancouver –